 2015-2016 First Year Application

 | Download Adobe Acrobat Reader

 Please note that UNC School of Law does not provide paper copies of the application.
-If you wish to apply by mail (the electronic application is preferred), complete the application, sign it and mail it by March 9, 2013 to the address above.
+If you wish to apply by mail (the electronic application is preferred), complete the application, sign it and mail it to the address above.